albert-plants/konjac/README.md

 - How big does it get?
   - The small corm will grow to a couple inches tall.
 Once it uses up all the nutrients in the corm, the growth will stop and it will start storing up for a new corm.
+- Is it stinky?
+  - No, only the flower has a smell.
 - What's this liquid dripping from the leaf tips?
   - It's a process called guttation, which transports water through the plant to keep it rigid and upright.
 Excess water gets expelled at the leaf tips.
 This mainly happens at night.
 - When to reduce watering?